TouK/nussknacker/docs/installation_configuration_guide/DeploymentManagerConfiguration.md

 Please note that:
 - it's not possible to set both config options at the same time
+- for `request-response` processing mode only `fixedReplicasCount` is available
 - due to rounding, exact workers count may be different from parallelism (e.g. for fixedReplicasCount = 3, parallelism = 5, there will be 2 tasks per replica, total workers = 6)